santiagoangel/openshift-cd-demo/README.md

 *For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-3.10, ocp-3.9, etc

-# CI/CD Demo - OpenShift Container Platform 3.10
+# Multi user CI/CD Demo - OpenShift Container Platform 3.10

 This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus, SonarQube and Eclipse Che on OpenShift.